-A minimum of two-thirds of the course work completed for the major must be taken as a registered student at UCSD.
-Students who transfer to UCSD in their second or third year may petition to substitute courses taken at other colleges and universities for lower-division requirements.
+A minimum of two-thirds of the course work completed for the major must be taken at UCSD.
+Students who transfer to UCSD in their second or third year may petition to substitute courses taken at other colleges and universities for major requirements.

-Visual Arts 111, Structure of Art, is a required course for all students, including transfer students, in the art history, media, and studio majors.
+Visual Arts 111, Structure of Art, must be taken at UCSD by all students, including transfer students, in the art history, media, and studio majors.

-Note: Rarely are community college transfer credits accepted toward fulfilling upper-division requirements in any of the four majors but courses of comparable content will be considered by petition.
+Note: Rarely are community college transfer credits accepted toward fulfilling upper-division requirements in any of the four majors, but courses of comparable content will be considered by petition.